nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 ### 3.5.2 Input food intake (For existing food items)

-Inputs food intake for the day using existing food item.
+Records a food intake for the given date using an existing food item.
+The nutrient values will be retrieved from the corresponding food item stored in the application.

 **Format:** `food_intake_add d/DATE(in d MMM yyyy format) n/FOOD_NAME`